SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_mode_setting_d_.modesetting.md

 # ModeSetting

-A device setting creates a control that allows the user to select one or more location modes.
+A mode setting creates a control that allows the user to select one or more location modes.
 To allow the selection of only one mode:
 ```
 section.modeSetting('targetMode')
 ```
-The allow the selection of more than one mode:
+To allow the selection of more than one mode:
 ```
 section.modeSetting('permittedModes').multiple(true)
 ```